Lesmiscore/WalletGenerator.net/docs/COINS_WILL_NOT_BE_ADDED.md

-This project will not add listed coins or tokens as follows.
+This project will not add coins or tokens listed below.
-Similar ones will not be too. (like Monaparty)
+Includes similar ones too. (like Monaparty)

 # `ETH` tokens
 For ETH tokens, they use ETH address for transferring.